lizhangecon/lizhangecon.github.io/index.md

 ## Welcome to My Page!

-Hi, I am Li Zhang, a Ph.D. candidate in Economics at the [Chinese University of Hong Kong](https://www.econ.cuhk.edu.hk) (CUHK).
+Hi, I am Li Zhang (张力), a Ph.D. candidate in Economics at the [Chinese University of Hong Kong](https://www.econ.cuhk.edu.hk) (CUHK).
 I received my Bachelor's and Master's Degrees in Economics from [Renmin University of China](https://ae.ruc.edu.cn) (RUC).

 My research interests lie in labor economics, development economics, and economics of education.